joshuabrandon/web-dev/affiliates-site/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/karnoff/pen/BewYMW.
+#Affiliates Website

+This site can be found at http://savemoneyusecodes.com/

+Template created on CodePen: https://codepen.io/karnoff/pen/BewYMW.